 (Update: the current administration has changed priorities.
 See note in lead above)

-Nearly a quarter of Botswana is preserved for wildlife.
+Botswana has preserved nearly a quarter of Botswana’s land for wildlife.
 The Okavango Delta is only one of the incredible ecosystems that make Botswana a must-visit for those interested in Africa’s wildlife.

 If You Go On Safari in the Okavango Delta